tardate/LittleArduinoProjects/README.md

-# 184 Little Arduino Projects
+# 185 Little Arduino Projects
-> Latest addition:sparkles: [AdjustablePulseGenerator](./Electronics101/555Timer/AdjustablePulseGenerator) - widely-adjustable square wave generator using the 555 timer
+> Latest addition:sparkles: [StirlingEngineHB13](./Kinetics/StirlingEngineHB13) - building the Böhm Stirling-Technik HB13 Small Bonsai engine

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like